ro8inmorgan/downloader/README.md

 From the UI you can:

+* Everything you can do with the cli
 * Select/enter the URL list file and destination folder
 * Set concurrency, toggle extraction
 * Start a job and watch live progress bars (mirrors the CLI display)
 * Cancel gracefully via the terminal (Ctrl-C) if needed
+* etc..

 > Want a different host/port?
 Edit `app.run(host=..., port=...)` near the bottom of `downloader_web.py`.